 If you have the willpower and decide to get tough and selective about the type of food that you eat, then the content in foodstuffs that is written on the packet is both a 'mine of information' and a 'minefield'.
 Additives with unpronounceable chemical names written in percentages; weights in pounds or grams; volumes in cc, litres and fluid ounces can be hopelessly confusing when trying to make an evaluation whilst browsing in a supermarket, with one eye on the parking meter.
 However you may find it compelling enough to persevere.

 It might be easier to become a rocket scientist, but there are clear indications that the overall aim must be to reduce Insulin secretion whilst enhancing Glucagon secretion.
 This means conquering Carbohydrates and sugar.

 If you fell asleep whilst reading this article - then maybe you are so unconcerned, that you believe that this problem doesn't really apply to you - the reality is that you could wake up with a start when it is too late !

-If you've just had a high Carbohydrate meal with a glass of beer; the Seratonin will be doing its work and your pancreas will be working overtime !
+If you've just had a high Carbohydrate meal with a glass of beer; the Seratonin will be doing its work and in your non-diabetic body, your pancreas will be working overtime.